smanjul/smanjul.github.io/about.md

 ---
-layout: about
+layout: welcome
-title: >
+title: About
-  > whoami
-image: /assets/img/Manjul_Sharma_photo.png
+permalink: /about/
+more_posts: posts.md
+sidebar: true
+order: 1
 ---

 - Table of Contents